lamberta/devkit-doc/native/ios-setup.md

 This downloads and installs the iOS plugin for basil.

 ### Manual Install of iOS Plugin for Basil

+Make sure your version of basil is up to date with `basil update`.

 You may attempt a manual install of the Basil iOS plugin.
 At a command-line enter the commands: